105: The Boswell Sisters, ‘Crazy People’

 ‘Shuffle Off to Buffalo‘, with lyrics as subtly suggestive as an Ernst Lubitsch film

 Listen to what they do with a well-known standard, Irving Berlin’s ‘Cheek to Cheek‘.
 According to Wikipedia, “They were among the very few performers who were allowed to make changes to current popular tunes during this era, as music publishers and record companies pressured performers not to alter current popular song arrangements.”
 Change it they do.
 Not as adventurous as some of the other cuts here, it’s still an education in itself for vocal groups 80 years later.
-(By the way, HaBanot Nechama, a very talented young Israeli chick trio also with very tight harmony and lots of humor and lots of shifting gears, do sound to me like they’ve been doing their homework here.)

 Here’s another one, albeit light, but we can’t not mention it, ‘Rock and Roll’.
 I admit I thought Alan Freed had coined the term in the early 1950s to describe the new music.
-But it turns out that early in twentieth century the phrase was used to describe the movement of a ship on the ocean, but it carried connotations of both sexual fervor and the spiritual fervor of black church rituals.
+It turns out that early in twentieth century the phrase was used to describe the movement of a ship on the ocean, but it carried connotations of both sexual fervor and the spiritual fervor of black church rituals.

 I assume a lot of very serious, politically conscious ladies and gents will find ‘Coffee in the Morning (Kisses in the Night)‘ objectionable, but I think there were three tongues in three cheeks when The Boswells were singing this: